kkrt-labs/kakarot-rpc/docs/methods/eth_gasPrice.md

 Returns the current price per gas in wei.

-Kakarot specifity: since Kakarot does not have a fee market as of January 2024, transactions are ordered on a "First Come First Serve" basis.
+Kakarot specificity: since Kakarot does not have a fee market as of January 2024, transactions are ordered on a "First Come First Serve" basis.

 For this reason: